ProvableHQ/sdk/sdk/README.md

 ```

 ### 2.5 Program execution on the Aleo Network
-The SDK also provides the ability to execute programs and record an encrypted transcript of the execution on the Aleo
+The SDK provides the ability to execute programs and store an encrypted transcript of the execution on the Aleo
 network that anyone can trustlessly verify.

-This process can be thought of being executed in three steps:
+This process can be thought of being executed in the following steps:
 1. A program is run locally
 2. A proof that the program was executed correctly and that the outputs follow from the inputs is generated
 3. A transcript of the proof is generated client-side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state))